payu-india/CMS-Chatbot/docs/ECommerce plugins/shopify/configure-sku-based-offers-shopify/index.md

 ## Configure Checkout SKU-Based Offers Webhooks

-This part of the document describes the procedure to allow PayU payment app access to checkout details (including SKU information in the cart).
+This part of the document describes the procedure to configure webhooks for SKU-based offers on Shopify.

 To configure webhooks for Shopify and share it with PayU support: